MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 import { TokenBalanceAndTransfer } from "./components/TokenBalanceAndTransfer";
 ```

+Ensure you call the token address in the `TokenBalanceAndTransfer` component.
-Ensure that the following code is added to `App.tsx`, where the `TokenBalanceAndTransfer` component is called with the token address:
+Add the following code to `App.tsx`, where the `TokenBalanceAndTransfer` component is called with the token address:

 ```typescript title="App.tsx"
 {walletAccount &&